Tigge/antfs-cli/README.md

 ### Simple answer (probably correct for most people)

-Your files are placed in ~/.config/antfs-cli/
+Your files are placed in `~/.config/antfs-cli/`

 ### Long answer

 FIT files and authfiles are stored in an the location specified by the XDG Base Directory specification.
-It uses the $XDG_CONFIG_HOME with
-$HOME/.config as backup.
-In this directory a antfs-cli folder is created in which a folder for each device is created.
-Both the .FIT files and authfile are stored in this device-specific folder.
+It uses the `$XDG_CONFIG_HOME` with `$HOME/.config` as backup.
+In this directory a `antfs-cli` folder is created in which a folder for each device is created.
+Both the `.FIT` files and `authfile` are stored in this device-specific folder.
+All logs are stored in a `logs` subfolder of the `antfs-cli` directory.

 Supported devices
 -----------------